ivanIStereotekk/pyinitor/README.md

 HOW TO INSTALL:
 1. - Get pyinitor.sh and place it in to your lovely directory.
-2. - Open file in text editor vim/getdit   -  ```$gedit ~/.bashrc
+2. - Open file in text editor vim/getdit   -  `$gedit ~/.bashrc`
-6. - Add ```alias pyinitor='/home/your_username/lovely_directory/pyinitor.sh'  alias string  at the end of the your .bashrc file:
+6. - Add `alias pyinitor='/home/your_username/lovely_directory/pyinitor.sh'`  alias string  at the end of the your .bashrc file:
-7. - Open a new terminal session and type - ```$source ~/.bashrc     in your terminal to apply new alias in .bashrc.
+7. - Open a new terminal session and type - `$source ~/.bashrc`     in your terminal to apply new alias in .bashrc.
-...Now you are ready to run - pyinitor.
+...Now you are ready to run - `$pyinitor`.

 HOW TO USE
-1. - Run $pyinitor
+1. - Run `$pyinitor`
 2. - Enter desired project/folder name
   ...vs code opens in created folder: files in folder:
-      1. venv
+      1. `venv`
-      2. main.py
+      2. `main.py`
-      3. requirements.txt
+      3. `requirements.txt`

-      Notice: venv - are activated with your default Python enterpreneur
+      Notice: `venv` (virtual environment) - are activated with your default Python enterpreneur